Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Comments on non-local quartic vertices

-One possible relaxation is to require locality only at the level of the amplitude, while allowing the Hamiltonian to contain exchange-type non-localities (always avoiding singularities of the type $\sim \frac{1}{H_2}$).\footnote{We argue that locality is required for observables (specifically the amplitudes), whereas the Hamiltonian itself may allow for mild nonlocal vertices.} One possible idea is to turn on all the local quartic vertices described above while requiring all remaining vertices to coincide with the exchange-type nonlocal contributions in \eqref{exchange_solution}.
-This preserves the local amplitudes constructed above while eliminating (setting to zero) all other amplitudes that would otherwise be nonlocal.
-In other words, the only way to have a healthy amplitude and non-local vertices at the same time is when the latter conspire to give trivial amplitudes.
-Certain amplitudes with higher-spin fields will remain nontrivial and come from local vertices.
+Therefore, the only possible way to construct an interacting unitary higher-spin theory in $4d$ is to allow for a certain degree of non-locality (while avoiding singularities of the type $\frac{1}{H_2}$).
+Such non-localities would necessarily modify the pole structure of the resulting amplitudes.
+For instance, they may introduce higher-order poles, or conversely remove poles altogether.
+As an example, by choosing the quartic vertex to precisely cancel the exchange-type contributions as in \eqref{exchange_solution}, the resulting four-point amplitude can be made to vanish.

+Then a minimal example of a non-local theory at quartic order, consistent with the quartic light-cone constraint, would consist of turning on all the local quartic vertices described above and then reproducing all local four-point higher-spin amplitudes, while cancelling all remaining non-local four-point amplitudes through the exchange-type non-local contributions in \eqref{exchange_solution}.

+It would be interesting to investigate the structure of all possible exchange-type non-localities, at least at quartic order, and determine whether they exhibit any special or universal properties.

-We expect the higher-order light-cone constraints \eqref{LFNoether} to behave in a manner analogous to the quartic one,\footnote{For example, in the covariant approach, it is possible to extend the triangular inequalities for abelian vertices to quadrilateral inequalities and, more generally, to $n$-point inequalities that ensure the consistency of higher-point abelian vertices, following the same line of reasoning used for cubic interactions.
-We can therefore expect that analogous constraints to those found in the light-cone formulation can be extended to higher-point vertices as well; where spin-$1$ and spin-$2$ will maintain a special role.} leading to a possibly unique local amplitude.
+Concerning higher-order light-cone constraints \eqref{LFNoether}, we expect them to behave in a way analogous to the quartic one.\footnote{For example, in the covariant approach, it is possible to extend the triangular inequalities for abelian vertices to quadrilateral inequalities and, more generally, to $n$-point inequalities that ensure the consistency of higher-point abelian vertices, following the same line of reasoning used for cubic interactions.
+We can therefore expect that analogous constraints to those found in the light-cone formulation can be extended to higher-point vertices as well; where spin-$1$ and spin-$2$ will maintain a special role.}

-Most likely, the most effective way to investigate these questions is to work with amplitudes in the spinor-helicity formalism and employ on-shell methods.
-We propose the following definition for a mild non-local higher-spin theory in flat space:

-\textit{A mild non-local higher-spin theory in flat space is defined by a Hamiltonian that solves the light-cone constraint \eqref{LFNoether} at all orders.
-Quartic and higher-point vertices are local whenever a local solution to \eqref{LFNoether} exists.
-In cases where no local solution exists, the theory contains exchange-type non-local quartic and higher-point vertices that cancel the corresponding contributions to the amplitudes, ensuring that the amplitudes remain local.}

-This definition of non-locality may be sufficient to allow a higher-spin theory to exist, yet restrictive enough to fix all the amplitudes.
-It would be interesting to analyse, at least up to the quartic order, the structure of the exchange-type non-localities and investigate whether they are of any special form.